kpitt/gopass/docs/features.md

 Eech4ahRoy2oowi0ohl
 ```

 The `generate` command will ask for any missing arguments, like the name of the secret or the length.
-By default the password is copied to clipboard.
-If you don't want the password to be copied, but displayed instead, use the `-p` flag to print it.

-By default the password is copied to clipboard, but you can disable this using the `AutoClip` option, which, when set to`false`, will neither display, nor print the password.
-This is overridden by the `-p` or `-c` flags.
+Use the `-p` flag to print the generated password, or the `-c` flag to copy it to the clipboard.

 ### Edit a secret